 Physical and political geography of Southeast Asia and Oceania

 On a physical map of the world, use cardinal directions, map scales, key/legend, and title to locate the Indian Ocean, Australia, New Zealand, Antarctica, the major Pacific Islands, the Pacific Ocean, and the Coral Sea.
-Use topographic, landform, population, and climate maps of Southeast Asia and Oceania to locate important physical features (e.g. the Bay of Bengal, the South China Sea, the Great Victoria Desert, and the Great Barrier Reef) and characteristics of the region.
+Locate important physical features (e.g. the Bay of Bengal, the South China Sea, the Great Victoria Desert, and the Great Barrier Reef) and characteristics of the region.
+Use other kinds of maps (e.g., landform, population, climate) to determine important characteristics of this region.

-On a political map of the world, locate the current countries and major cities of Southeast Asia, Australia and the major Pacific Islands.
-Locate the absolute and relative location of countries that make up the region.
+On a political map of the region, demonstrate map reading skills to distinguish countries, capitals, and other cities and to describe their absolute location (using latitude and longitude coordinates) and relative location (relationship to other countries, cities, or bodies of water); use knowledge of maps to complement information gained from text about a city, country or region.

-Explain how major physical characteristics, climate and natural resources in this region have influenced settlement, population size, and the economies of the countries.
+Explain how absolute and relative locations, major physical characteristics, climate and natural resources in this region have influenced settlement patterns, population size, and economies of the countries.

 First People of Australia and New Zealand

 Identify and describe the major social features of the indigenous peoples in Australia (the Aborigines) and New Zealand (the Maoris).
-Describe archaeological evidence from the region and explain what it indicates about early Aboriginal and Maori cultures.
+Describe archaeological evidence, such as rock paintings, from the region and explain what it indicates about early Aboriginal and Maori cultures.

-Select a country in the region; research and report on a current issue in that country related to cultural, religious, social, political, economic, or environmental conditions; use primary and secondary sources such as geographic and demographic databases, news articles, editorials, photographs, videos, maps, or artifacts to add interest, illustrate ideas, and support arguments.

-Topic 4: Europe
+Topic 4.
+Europe